How to Find Articles on Your Topic

 • In EBSCO, click the Choose Databases link at the top and select and search other databases.

-Step 6: Read full text.
+Step 6: Read the full text.

 • Click HTML, PDF, Linked Full text or similar link.